GaussianCube: A Structured and Explicit Radiance Representation for 3D Generative Modeling: Abstract

 \section{Abstract}

-3D Gaussian Splatting (GS) have achieved considerable improvement over Neural Radiance Fields in terms of 3D fitting fidelity and rendering speed.
-However, this unstructured representation with scattered Gaussians poses a significant challenge for generative modeling.
-To address the problem, we introduce GaussianCube, a structured GS representation that is both powerful and efficient for generative modeling.
-We achieve this by first proposing a modified densification-constrained GS fitting algorithm which can yield high-quality fitting results using a fixed number of free Gaussians, and then re-arranging the Gaussians into a predefined voxel grid via Optimal Transport.
-The structured grid representation allows us to use standard 3D U-Net as our backbone in diffusion generative modeling without elaborate designs.
-Extensive experiments conducted on ShapeNet and OmniObject3D show that our model achieves state-of-the-art generation results both qualitatively and quantitatively, underscoring the potential of GaussianCube as a powerful and versatile 3D representation.
+We introduce a radiance representation that is both structured and fully explicit and thus greatly facilitates 3D generative modeling.
+Existing radiance representations either require an implicit feature decoder, which significantly degrades the modeling power of the representation, or are spatially unstructured, making them difficult to integrate with mainstream 3D diffusion methods.
+We derive GaussianCube by first using a novel densification-constrained Gaussian fitting algorithm, which yields high-accuracy fitting using a fixed number of free Gaussians, and then rearranging these Gaussians into a predefined voxel grid via Optimal Transport.
+Since GaussianCube is a structured grid representation, it allows us to use standard 3D U-Net as our backbone in diffusion modeling without elaborate designs.
+More importantly, the high-accuracy fitting of the Gaussians allows us to achieve a high-quality representation with orders of magnitude fewer parameters than previous structured representations for comparable quality, ranging from one to two orders of magnitude.
+The compactness of GaussianCube greatly eases the difficulty of 3D generative modeling.
+Extensive experiments conducted on unconditional and class-conditioned object generation, digital avatar creation, and text-to-3D synthesis all show that our model achieves state-of-the-art generation results both qualitatively and quantitatively, underscoring the potential of GaussianCube as a highly accurate and versatile radiance representation for 3D generative modeling.
 Project page: \href{https://gaussiancube.github.io/}{https://gaussiancube.github.io/}.